Skip to main content

 Myrtle The Turtle

-It’s hard to miss the vibrant turtle sculpture, Myrtle the Turtle, at the Beach House Tiki Hut near Coligny Beach.
+It’s hard to miss the vibrant turtle sculpture, Myrtle the Turtle, at Coligny Beach Park, Hilton Head Airport, and The Sandbox Children's Museum.
 Painted by local artist Mira Scott, the sculpture is based off a real sea turtle that has been nesting on Hilton Head Island since 2011.
 But unlike most sea turtles, Myrtle doesn’t take the typical two year break between nesting seasons meaning she’s nested here every other year.
 This prolific turtle laid eight nests in 2017, which is the highest documented number laid by an individual sea turtle in a single nesting season on Hilton Head Island.
 She’s at least 60 years old and we’ll know Myrtle is 90 when her granddaughters start nesting as well.

 Yearly Turtle Nests on Hilton Head Island